Yemen: Ancient history

 With its long sea border between eastern and western civilizations, Yemen has long existed at a crossroads of cultures with a strategic location in terms of trade on the west of the Arabian Peninsula.
 Large settlements for their era existed in the mountains of northern Yemen as early as 5000 BC.

-The Sabaean Kingdom came into existence in at least the 12th century BC.
-The four major kingdoms or tribal confederations in South Arabia were Saba, Hadramout, Qataban, and Ma'in.
+The Sabaean Kingdom existed in Yemen from c.
+1000 BCE to c.
+275 CE.
+Its inhabitants were the Sabaeans, The four major kingdoms or tribal confederations in South Arabia were Saba, Hadhramaut, Qataban, and Ma'in.

 Sabaʾ (سَـبَـأ) is thought to be biblical Sheba and was the most prominent federation.
 The Sabaean rulers adopted the title Mukarrib generally thought to mean unifier, or a priest-king, or the head of the confederation of South Arabian kingdoms, the "king of the kings".
 The role of the Mukarrib was to bring the various tribes under the kingdom and preside over them all.
 The Sabaeans built the Great Dam of Marib around 940 BC.
 The dam was built to withstand the seasonal flash floods surging down the valley.

-Between 700 and 680 BC, the Kingdom of Awsan dominated Aden and its surroundings and challenged the Sabaean supremacy in the Arabian South.
-Sabaean Mukarrib Karib'il Watar I conquered the entire realm of Awsan, and expanded Sabaean rule and territory to include much of South Arabia.
-Lack of water in the Arabian Peninsula prevented the Sabaeans from unifying the entire peninsula.
-Instead, they established various colonies to control trade routes.

-Evidence of Sabaean influence is found in northern Ethiopia, where the South Arabian alphabet, religion and pantheon, and the South Arabian style of art and architecture were introduced.
-The Sabaean created a sense of identity through their religion.
-They worshipped El-Maqah and believed that they were his children.
-For centuries, the Sabaeans controlled outbound trade across the Bab-el-Mandeb, a strait separating the Arabian Peninsula from the Horn of Africa and the Red Sea from the Indian Ocean.

-By the third century BC, Qataban, Hadramout, and Ma'in became independent from Saba and established themselves in the Yemeni arena.
+By the third century BC, Qataban, Hadhramaut, and Ma'in became independent from Saba and established themselves in the Yemeni arena.
 Minaean rule stretched as far as Dedan, with their capital at Baraqish.
 The Sabaeans regained their control over Ma'in after the collapse of Qataban in 50 BC.
 By the time of the Roman expedition to Arabia Felix in 25 BC, the Sabaeans were once again the dominating power in Southern Arabia.
 Aelius Gallus was ordered to lead a military campaign to establish Roman dominance over the Sabaeans.

-The Romans had a vague and contradictory geographical knowledge about Arabia Felix or Yemen.
-The Roman army of 10,000 men was defeated before Marib.
+The Romans had a vague and contradictory geographical knowledge about Arabia Felix.
+A Roman army of 10,000 men was defeated before reaching Marib.
 Strabo's close relationship with Aelius Gallus led him to attempt to justify his friend's defeat in his writings.
 It took the Romans six months to reach Marib and 60 days to return to Egypt.
 The Romans blamed their Nabataean guide and executed him for treachery.
 No direct mention in Sabaean inscriptions of the Roman expedition has yet been found.